doriordan/skuber/docs/Configuration.md

     export SKUBER_CONFIG=file

-will instruct the client to get its configuration for a Kubeconfig file in the default location (`$HOME/.kube/config`).
+will instruct the client to get its configuration for a Kubeconfig file in the default location (`$HOME/.kube/config`), assuming the application uses the default`k8sInit()` method to initialise the Skuber client.

 If SKUBER_CONFIG environment variable is not set then the fallback is to get the kubeconfig location from the standard Kubernetes / kubectl KUBECONFIG variable.